 Autoimmune Versus Autoinflammatory

 While I agree that children diagnosed with PANS or PANDAS have excess inflammation within their brains, I disagree that this is an autoimmune process; the children suffer from an autoinflammatory process.
 Inflammation from an autoimmune process targets specific types of tissue in the body.
-For example, rheumatoid arthritis is an autoimmune disorder in which inflammation is primary located in just a few particular joints of the hands.
+For example, rheumatoid arthritis is an autoimmune disorder in which inflammation is primarily located in just a few particular joints of the hands.
 Think of autoimmunity as a sharpshooter who can hit the center of a bullseye when shooting a bullet without damaging other bodily systems.

 When SIBO is present, the leakage through the small intestine walls can activate up to 80% of all white blood cells.
 These cells, in turn, release inflammatory chemicals called cytokines into the bloodstream and potentially harm any cell from head to toe.